Online Suboxone treatment for Orlando

-Workit Health offers clinical care for substance use in certain states.
+Workit Health affiliated providers offer clinical care for substance use in Orlando and across the state.
 Here’s how it works:

-1) Complete our 5-minute onboarding by downloading the Workit Health app.
+1) Complete our onboarding in just a few minutes by downloading the Workit Health app.
 During this step, we’ll verify your insurance or give you pricing information.

 3) Order drug tests.
 Our drug testing process is 100% virtual and simple, and drug tests are shipped to you at no extra cost.
-In certain states, you must take a drug test before you can receive medication.
+In certain states, you must take a drug test before you can receive buprenorphine medications like Suboxone.

-5) After your first visit, if clinically appropriate, your clinician will e-prescribe medication to your local pharmacy.
+5) After your first visit, if clinically appropriate, the clinician will e-prescribe medication to your local pharmacy.

 6) Receive ongoing support through recovery groups, learn new coping tools with our interactive curriculum, and message your Care Team if questions come up.

 6) It’s that easy!